Idered/Editr.js/README.md

 <div class="editr" data-item="flat-ui" data-path="/editr/items" data-files="switch.html;radio.html;!normalize.css;radio.css;switch.css"></div>
 ```

-This will load `editr/items/flat-ui/dark.html`.
+This will load `editr/items/flat-ui/switch.html`.

-First html file(`switch.html`) is used as main preview.
+First html file(`switch.html` in this case) is used as main preview.

-`normalize.css` will be added to preview but it won't be visible or editable.
+In this example, `normalize.css` will be added to preview but it won't be visible or editable.

 ## Demo